vmchale/kempe/docs/manual.md

    =: [ ]
 ```

+The Kempe typechecker basically works though it is slow.

 ## Builtins

 The Kempe compiler has a few builtin functions that you can use for arithmetic